shahidcodes/10-fullstack-projects/README.md

 - I can create a poll
 - I can invite users to vote on my poll

-# Video Calling App

-## User Story

-- I can login/register.
-- I can import my contact emails.
-- I can see my if any of my contact is online.
-- I can call my contacts.
-- I can pick a call.
-- I can mark my visiblity public or hidden.
-- I can see all users who have marked their visiblity public and start a call ( like omegele)
-- I can enter omegele mode where I will matched with a random user.
-- I can change the user in omegele mode.

 # Nightlife Coordination

 ## User Story